 Highlights fluid-filled structures

-Ideal for visualizing the cochlea, vestibule, and inner ear pathways
+Perfect for understanding the cochlea, vestibule, semicircular canals, and pathways of the inner ear.

-Excellent for visualizing small structures in inner ear and IAC
+Excellent for visualising small structures within the inner ear and internal auditory canals

-Essential for evaluating acoustic neuromas or facial nerve inflammation
+Essential for evaluating vestibular schwannomas and facial nerve inflammation

 Common Clinical Indications